icinganalysis/icinganalysis.github.io/content/abstracts.md

 17
 NACA TN 3810
-EXPERMENTAL VALUES OF THE SURFACETENSION OF SUPERCOOLED WATER.
+EXPERIMENTAL VALUES OF THE SURFACE TENSION OF SUPERCOOLED WATER.
 Paul T. Hacker.
 October 1981.
 30p. diagrs., photon., tab.
 (NACA TN 3810)
 The surface tension of water has been determined experimentally for the temperature range, 0° to